HOME

 11. Roll Cage

-D. Roll cage must be above the driver’s helmet.
+5. All bars of the roll cage must be above the driver’s helmet.

 12. Safety